 2. The work was created by the U.S. federal government.

 Any work created by employees of the U.S. government in their line of work is almost always in the public domain.
 Whether you are looking for images of the Ebola virus military tanks or reports about super-cell tornados, you’re likely to find and use what you need.

-Here is a sampling of government agencies sites with searchable, downloadable, public domain images:
+Here is a sampling of government agency sites with searchable, downloadable, public-domain images: